(Last update: Jan 3, 2016)

 posted here are the first couple of pages from the 1873

-debts for the District, eventually requiring
+incurred tremendous debts for the District, eventually requiring

 Congress to in essence step in and take over that government.

 What have the Supremes stated about the "Act of 1871"?
 In District

-was abolished and the President, by and with the advice and
+act of 1871 was abolished and the President, by and with the

-power and authority vested in the governor and the board of public
+and authority vested in the governor and the board of public

-works, except as afterwards limited by the act."
+works, except as afterwards limited by the act.